improbable-info/en/dodatki/zadania.md

 Zadanie 3:

-What is the area around the triangle, where the fields are so much a part thereof, as indicated in the figure?
+What is the field of a triangle if the fields of its parts are as shown in the figure?

 ![zadanie](../assets/img/zadanie.jpg)